-In accordance with ASC Topic 320, the Company has designated its investments in MBS as available-for-sale ("AFS").
+In accordance with ASC Topic 320, the Company has designated the majority of its investments in MBS as available-for-sale ("AFS"), and the remainder is designated as trading.
 All of the Company's MBS are recorded at their fair value on its consolidated balance sheet.
 Changes in fair value for the Company's AFS securities are reported in other comprehensive income ("OCI") until the security is collected, disposed of, or determined to be other than temporarily impaired.
 Although the Company generally intends to hold its AFS securities until maturity, it may, from time to time, sell any of these securities as part of the overall management of its business.
 Upon the sale of an AFS security, any unrealized gain or loss is reclassified out of accumulated other comprehensive income ("AOCI") into net income as a realized "gain (loss) on sale of investments, net" using the specific identification method.
+Changes in the fair value of MBS designated as trading are recognized in net income within "fair value adjustments, net".
+Gains and losses realized upon the sale, impairment, or other disposal of a trading security are also recognized within "fair value adjustments, net".